cleuton/FalandoSobre.Software/flatcode/english/README.md

 ![](../images/gorilla-2869704_1280.jpg)

 Ok.
 Let's show you a very simple example, to demonstrate how we introduce extra dimensions in the source code, without real need.
-Usually this process starts with reading the user's story, because instead of thinking about understanding the problem to give a solution, we actually think about how to solve the problem using our "arsenal" of preferred tools.
+Usually this process starts with the user's story, because instead of thinking about understanding the problem to give a solution, we actually think about how to solve the problem using our "arsenal" of preferred tools and solutions.

 Let's assume that the user passed the following report to the team:

 > We need a module that returns the value of a parameter to the Customer.
-The number provided is the term number of the progression given by the formula:
+The provided parameter is the term number of the progression given by the formula:
 > F1 = 1, F2 = 1
 > Fn = Fn-1 + Fn-2
-> Depending on the number passed, the calculation takes a long time and this cannot happen.
+> Depending on the parameter, the calculation takes a long time and this cannot happen.
-> The term number is the character size of the user name.
-To limit, we are between 2 and 15 characters.
-If it is outside this range, use the value 5.
+> The term number (parameter) is the character size of the user name.
+To limit the time spent, we accept between 2 and 15 characters.
+If the parameter is outside this range, use the value 5.
 > An important point is that today we use this function, but this may change in the future.
 > Many users will access this module simultaneously.
 It will be integrated into the existing web application today.